In collaboration with

 It's time to fill in the registration form.
 To complete it, you'll need to submit:

-• A maximum 3-page document presenting: 1) your project, 2) its objectives, 3) the people involved, 4) an idea of the costs, 5) a general schedule (without too many details, because the program is there to help you structure it!) and 6) the aspects that Écho Musique can help you with.
+- A maximum 3-page document presenting: 1) your project, 2) its objectives, 3) the people involved, 4) an idea of the costs, 5) a general schedule (without too many details, because the program is there to help you structure it!) and 6) the aspects on which Écho Musique can support you;

-• An extract from an example project (optional)
+- An excerpt from an example project (optional) ;

 Step 2: Introduce yourself!